ADMISSIONS AND TRANSFERS

 All information can be found on the Kent County Council Website

+- Current Family Association - a brother or sister in the same school at the time of entry where the family continue to live at the same address as when the sibling was admitted – or – if they have moved – live within 2 miles of the school, or have moved to a property that is nearer to the school than the previous property as defined by the ‘Nearness’ criterion’ (below).
+If sibling priority is lost, it will not be reinstated for any reason.
 Linked infant and junior schools are considered to be the same school for this criterion.
-If sibling priority is lost (as above), it will not be reinstated when a child transfers from an infant school to the linked junior school.
+If sibling priority is lost, it will not be reinstated when a child transfers from an infant school to the linked junior school or for any other reason.
 Where a child is transferring from Year 2 and would not be attending the infant school from the start of the next academic year, but applied for the linked junior school, the sibling link would not be broken for a child applying for the infant school.
 In this context brother or sister means children who live as brother and sister in the same house, including natural brothers or sisters, adopted siblings, stepbrothers or sisters, foster brothers or sisters.

-4) Nearness of children's homes to school - we use the distance between the child’s permanent home address and the school, measured in a straight line using Ordnance Survey address point data.
-Distances are measured from a point defined as within the child’s home to a point defined as within the school as specified by Ordnance Survey.
+- Nearness of children's homes to school - we use the distance between the child’s permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point.
+Distances are measured from a point defined as within the child’s home to a point defined as within the school as specified by NLPG.
 The same address point on the school site is used for everybody.
 When we apply the distance criterion for an oversubscribed Community or Voluntary Controlled school, these straight line measurements are used to determine how close each applicant’s address is to the school.

 In Year Admission Form